2015MBA/MPA/MEM/MPAcc管理类专业硕士联考英语真题

 Text1

-A new study suggests that contrary to most surveys, people are actually more stressed at
+A new study suggests that contrary to most surveys, people are actually more stressed athome that at work.
+Researchers measured people's cortisol, which is a stress marker, while they

 were at word and while they were at home and found it higher at what is supposed to be a place of